ballerina-platform/ballerina-dev-website/spec/yaml/spec.md

 _Edition_: Swan Lake

 ## Introduction
-This is the specification for the Yaml standard library of [Ballerina language](https://ballerina.io/), which provides APIs to convert a YAML configuration file to JSON, and vice-versa.
+This is the specification for the Yaml Ballerina library of [Ballerina language](https://ballerina.io/), which provides APIs to convert a YAML configuration file to JSON, and vice-versa.
 The module supports both the functions of reading and writing either a single YAML document or a YAML stream.

 The Yaml library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.